jamiemctaggart/jamiemctaggart.github.io/README.md

 A star wars [Rebellion Probe Tracker](https://jamiemctaggart.com/misc/probe-tracker/) web app that allows for easy empire play on the board game.

+# Big Data Notes

+Some [notes](https://jamiemctaggart.com/misc/big-data-notes/) I've taken for the big data module in markdown and converted

 ## Roadmap